vvrtsaix/khan-bot-notifier/README.md

-# khan-bot-notifier
+# KhanBotNotifier

- "KhanBotNotifier": Your Khanbank transactions, instantly on WeChat.
+Your Khanbank transactions, instantly on WeChat.
 Stay effortlessly informed.